GuanceCloud/guance-docs/docs/en/logs/browser-collection.md

-# Browser Log Collection
+# Browser log collection
 ---

 ## Overview

-Send different levels of log data (` corresponding source: browser_log ` metric type log data) to the [Guance Cloud] (https://www.guance.com/) through a web browser or javascript client.
+Send different levels of log data (` corresponding source: browser_log ` metric type log data) to the [Guance Cloud](https://www.guance.com/) through a web browser or javascript client.

 ## Function List

 - Custom log data collection, access to client applications through sdk, and collect different log data for different scenarios.
 - Automatically collect application-side error messages (including network errors, console errors, and js errors) and report them to DataFlux.
 - Custom error levels (` debug `, ` critical `, ` error `, ` info `, ` warn `), custom Logger objects, and custom log fields
-- Data related to [RUM] (../real-user-monitoring/web/app-access.md) can be automatically collected to correlate RUM business scenarios.
+- Data related to [RUM](../real-user-monitoring/web/app-access.md) can be automatically collected to correlate RUM business scenarios.

 ## Get started

 ### Setup

-**datakit** Send log data to Guance Cloud through datakit log acquisition API
+**datakit:** Send log data to Guance Cloud through datakit log acquisition API

-**Import SDK** SDK can be introduced into applications by ` NPM `, ` CDN sync ` or ` CDN async `
+**Import SDK:** SDK can be introduced into applications by ` NPM `, ` CDN sync ` or ` CDN async `

-**Support** Support all pc-side and mobile-side browsers
+**Support:** Support all pc-side and mobile-side browsers

 ### You can choose one of the following ways to access your Web application
 | Mode     | Description                                                                                                                                                             |